wiemag/sm-c/README.md

 SOME ADVICE

 1. Do not make cron/cronie call msmtp instead of sendmail; Calling sendmail is default.
-2. Create sendmail as a symbolic link to this script, mailx, or msmtp.
-(Mailx and msmtp are not recommended.)
+2. Create sendmail as a symbolic link to this script.
+You could create it as a link to mailx or msmtp, but do not do it.
 3. The language/charset settings for cron/cronie are different from those set in the linux system.
-Put this settings in your user cronjobs file (crontab -e).
+Put these settings in your user cronjobs file (crontab -e).
 Here is an example with the Polish language settings.
    -   LANG=pl_PL.UTF-8
    -   LANGUAGE=pl
    -   LC_CTYPE=pl_PL.UTF-8

    If you do not put these into your cronjobs file, you may not be able to send mail if there are any "language" characters in the subject line.
 This script will help you avoid problems with charset in the contents of your mail even if you do not set your language for cron, but will not help if special characters are in your subject line.
-The charset is set to utf-8 in the script (see the CS variable).
+The charset is set to utf-8 in the script (see the CS variable in the script).
 You can change it manually after installation.
 4. With this script, you will be able to send e-mail messages with attachments from cron/cronie.